 When so much effort and so many resources go into developing training material, trainers are finding it increasingly important to be able to ensure that their training events are as effective as possible.

-Based on what researchers know about memory, based in part on Will Thalheimer’s 2006 work, humans forget approximately 90% of what they learn within one month — unless they repeat it.
+Based on what researchers know about memory, and based in part on Will Thalheimer’s 2006 work, humans forget approximately 90% of what they learn within one month — unless they repeat it.
 Through a process known as interval reinforcement, learners who engage with content through small, spaced-out moments that remind them of what they have learned, retention can be increased between 78 and 94%.

 This is great news for corporate trainers, but one that means that these moments of reinforcing content must be made available digitally, accessible on employee’s desks and smartphones.

 Video is one of the best ways to produce training reinforcement content.
 Learners are already comfortable with using the web to view short-form video for information and entertainment.
-For trainers, video is easier to create than ever before using nothing more than their desktop or laptop computer, a slide deck, a webcam, and desktop recording software.
+For trainers, videos are easier to create than ever before using nothing more than their desktop or laptop computer, a slide deck, a webcam, and desktop recording software.
 Gone are the days where creating video required a team of AV experts and substantial spend on their professional services.

 If your training the event was live, capturing the presentation on video is another great way to generate content for training reinforcement.
 By editing the event into recaps of 2-5 minutes each, L&D professionals can simply repurpose the content in a way that is easily digestible and accessible on-demand.